-That's a Fine Pair of Genes You're WearingWe know we aren't supposed to judge a book by its cover.
-No one told the peacocks, though.
+Don't judge a book by its cover.
+Everyone's heard that, right?
+Everyone but the peacocks, that is.
 Peacocks can be totally judgmental.
 After all, a junky paperback book is filled with words a peacock can't read.
 Peacocks generally aren't interested in books.
 Peacocks are interested in other peacocks—especially the fancy-pants ones.
 Do they judge another bird by its looks?
 You bet your plumage they do.
-Although this is the antithesis of what we're taught as little kids, it's actually a pretty common concept in nature.
+Although this is the antithesis of what we're taught as kids, it's actually a pretty common concept in nature.
 It's the basis of sexual selection.

-Evolution is really all about the ability of a species to reproduce.
-What's the purpose of life?
-In nature, the answer is quiet easy.
-It is to pass on your genes.
+Evolution is all about the ability of a species to reproduce.
+What's the purpose of life, if not to make babies and pass on your genes?
 Sexual selection describes when an organism chooses a mate based on some phenotype that makes it more attractive.
 It throws random mating right out the window.
-Bye bye, Hardy-Weinberg principle.
+Bye-bye, Hardy-Weinberg principle.
 Hello, evolution.

-Sexual selection can occur in one of two ways, described by Darwin as a type of selection distinct from natural selection because other members of the population, and not nature, select for which alleles will be passed on at a greater frequency.
+Sexual selection can occur in one of two ways and Darwin determined that sexual selection is distinct from natural selection because it's members of the population, and not nature, which decide which alleles will be passed on at a greater frequency.
+Take that, natural selection!

 A male peacock's plumage attracts a mate.
 The prettier the plumage, the more likely a female will take notice.
-Image from here.
+(Source)